wststone/rozstone.com/apps/web/_notes/implement-own-new-function.md

 ---
-title: 'Create your new Function'
+title: "Create your new Function"
-excerpt: 'How to create your own new Function in javascript'
+excerpt: "How to create your own new Function in javascript"
-date: '2022-01-30T05:35:07.322Z'
 ogImage:
   url: "/assets/images/react.png"
 tags: